-- Another research topic is the influence of environmental pollution on allergies due to waste products of combustion (fine dust and the organic phase connected to them, e. g. carbon black; www.HICE-vi.eu).
+- Another research topic is the influence of environmental pollution on allergies due to waste products of combustion (fine dust and the organic phase connected to them, e. g. polycyclic aromatic hydrocarbons; www.HICE-vi.eu).

 The group discovered that pollen display an at least 10-fold biological variability when releasing allergens.
 This result is important for patients with allergies, because symptoms depend on the quantity of the allergen.
 For the comprehensive investigation of this important correlation a pan-European project was initiated in order to classify the most common released allergens across Europe.
 The aim, in the interest of the patient, is to develop an early warning system (www.HIALINE.EU).
 This project was coordinated by Prof. Buters and was sponsored by the European Union.

 The investigation of anthropogenic agents of combustion (i.e. diesel engine, wood combustion particles) and their influence on the human immune system is a further project, which is of special relevance for our urbanized environment (www.HICE-vi.eu).
 Because combustion cannot always be modeled in our laboratories (like ship engines), a mobile laboratory was constructed that enables on the spot analysis.

 Combustion products occur mainly outdoors, indoor particles are important as well because most individuals stay indoors more than 90 per cent their time.
 Our observation is that the fine dust contamination indoor is much higher than outdoor, and that indoor particles (PM10) are toxicologically at least if not more active than outdoor air particles.
 At present, we analyze the toxicologic impact of airborne particles from elementary schools (ADAPT, Particulate Matter in Indoor Ambient Air).
 The risk deriving from these dusts is presently uncertain.